 Using ordinary bathroom scales just didn’t tell me enough information and I’d often find myself getting upset and getting down on myself; feeling like I had no improvement from my fasting diet efforts when in actual fact my overall health had improved, my body fat was down or my muscle percentage had increased.

 These changes were an achievement.
-These positive changes were an acknowledgment that the dedication was worth it and that I needed to keep focused towards achieving my health goals.
+These positive changes were an acknowledgment that the dedication was worth it and that I needed to keep focused on achieving my health goals.

 That being said, the number on the scale (your weight) is only one piece of your overall health puzzle.
 Just as there are a variety of ways to lose weight (diet, exercise, etc.) there are a plethora of ways to measure your progress when it comes to improving your health.